 Finally, Brussels sprouts contain high amounts of chlorophyll.
 They contain approximately 3 mg of chlorophyll per gram.

 Chlorella, spirulina and other seaweed contain chlorophyll

-Certainly, chlorella is the best option.
-Chlorella is a green microalgae, grown commercially in fresh water.
-That’s why chlorella isn’t contaminated with heavy metals, as most seafood does.
+Other plants high in chlorophyll are seaweed and algae.
+Chlorella is the best option, though.
+Chlorella is a green microalgae, grown commercially in fresh water, so it isn’t contaminated with heavy metals, as other seafood.

 Moreover, chlorella is rich in protein, iron, and fiber.
 Most worthy, chlorella is one of the few plant-based foods especially rich in vitamin B12.

 - 60% protein,

 Chlorella is the richest algae in chlorophyll.
 It’s up to 4% chlorophyll.
 Spirulina has up to 1% chlorophyll.
 Moreover, sea lettuce, dulse, laver, nori, and kelp contain decent amounts of chlorophyll.